Cooperation with the Council of Europe

 Title granted to historically significant transit routes in Europe by the European Institute of Cultural Routes in Luxembourg.
 The institute is based on an enlarged partial agreement signed by 37 member states of the Council of Europe.
 Austria is a founding member.

-In 2021 there are 45 certified cultural routes in Europe; 12 of them lead through Austria: European Mozart Ways, European Route of Jewish Heritage, Transromanica, European Cemeteries Route, European Route of Historic Thermal Towns, Réseau Art Nouveau Network, Via Habsburg, Iron Curtain Trail, Routes of Reformation, European Route of Industrial Heritage, Via Romea Germanica and Iron Age Danube Route.
+In 2023 there are 48 certified cultural routes in Europe; 14 of them lead through Austria: European Mozart Ways, European Route of Jewish Heritage, Transromanica, European Cemeteries Route, European Route of Historic Thermal Towns, European Route of Ceramics, Réseau Art Nouveau Network, Via Habsburg, Iron Curtain Trail, Routes of Reformation, European Route of Industrial Heritage, Via Romea Germanica, Iron Age Danube Route and Historic Cafés Route.

 HEREIN - European Cultural Heritage Information Network